LB--/lSDK/doc/exports/general/DllMain.md

-This function is part of the Windows API for DLLs, and does not need to be exported. if you implement it yourself, you need to correctly update the value of `fusion::DLL`.
+This function is part of the Windows API for DLLs, and does not need to be exported.
+If you implement it yourself, you need to correctly update the value of `fusion::DLL`.
 ```cpp
 #ifdef FUSION_DLL_MAIN
 BOOL WINAPI DllMain(HINSTANCE dll, DWORD reason, LPVOID reserved) noexcept